Protocol for Operation of Planning Committee

 2. Frequency of Meetings

-Planning Committee will normally meet once a month.
+Planning Committee will normally meet once every 6 weeks.
 Meetings will be scheduled for the Thursday following Full Council, commencing at 10am, with a guillotine at 1pm.
 Additional meetings will be at the discretion of the Chairman with the consent of the Committee.
 Planning Committee meetings will be held in the Council Chamber, The Braid, Ballymena.

 3. Terms of Reference